 Why not remember her spirit, as well as, her talent?

-To understand what I'm saying, take another moment to click and read The Dash, a poem written in 1996.
+To understand what I'm saying, take another moment to read The Dash, a poem written in 1996.

 R.I.P. the one and only Patsy Cline.
 In every way, you used your dash well.

-Patsy Cline's remastered albums are a must-have for anyone who loves a great voice.
+Patsy Cline's remastered albums are a must-have for anyone who loves a gorgeous voice.
 Click here and here to listen to two of her signiture songs.
-Faded Love (a Bob Wills cover) is gorgeous.